Money in the Bank (2019): Main event

 The main event was the men's Money in the Bank ladder match, which began with seven of the eight scheduled participants: Baron Corbin, Drew McIntyre and Ricochet from Raw, and Ali, Andrade, Finn Bálor and Randy Orton from SmackDown – a replacement was not immediately announced for Sami Zayn.
-The finish saw Ali about to retrieve the briefcase, when Brock Lesnar (along with Paul Heyman) made a surprise return – making him Raw's unannounced fourth participant in place of Zayn.
+Andrade performed a Sunset Flip from the top of a ladder on Bálor onto another ladder.
+Later, Ali performed a Spanish Fly from the top of the ladder on Andrade.
+Corbin performed a Chokeslam on Ali through an announce table, after which, Corbin betrayed McIntyre after working together throughout the match.
+Later, McIntyre performed a Claymore Kick on Corbin and back in the ring, McIntyre prevented Bálor from retrieving the briefcase, and suplexed him onto the ladder.
+McIntyre performed a reverse Alabama Slam on Andrade onto Bálor.
+Ricochet performed a Dropkick on McIntyre but as he climbed the ladder, McIntyre stopped him, and threw him outside the ring through another ladder.
+As McIntyre was climbing the ladder, Orton performed an RKO on McIntyre, only to be sent into the ring post by Corbin.
+As Corbin was climbing the ladder, Ali stopped him.
+Corbin attempted a Powerbomb on Ali, however, Ali sent Corbin out of the ring.
+Ali then climbed the ladder and was about to retrieve the briefcase when Brock Lesnar (along with Paul Heyman) made a surprise return – making him Raw's unannounced fourth participant in place of Zayn.
 Lesnar ran to the ring, knocked Ali off the ladder, and then climbed the ladder to retrieve the briefcase to win the match.
-With this victory, Lesnar became the third wrestler (after Edge and Sheamus) to win Money in the Bank, King of the Ring and the Royal Rumble.
+With this victory, Lesnar became the third wrestler (after Edge and Sheamus) to win Money in the Bank, King of the Ring, and the Royal Rumble.

 Reception

 Dave Meltzer of the Wrestling Observer Newsletter said, "The WWE Universal Championship match was the rare WWE PPV match that would fit in on an NXT show".